-1 Purpose and content of the Project Implementation Manual
+1 Purpose and content of the Project Implementation Manual 4

-2. Institutional framework
+2. Institutional framework 4

 3. Initial activities and project setting up 5

-4. Sub-tendering procedures/ Public procurement
+4. Sub-tendering procedures/ Public procurement 6

-4.1 Basic rules
+4.1 Basic rules 7

-4.2 Project Procurement Plan
+4.2 Project Procurement Plan4.3 Type of sub-contracts 9

-4.3 Type of sub-contracts
+4.3 Type of sub-contracts 10

-4.4 Sub-tendering procedures
+4.4 Sub-tendering procedures 16

-4.5 Modifying sub-contracts
+4.5 Modifying sub-contracts 30

-5. Reporting 33
+5. Reporting 34

-5.1 Procedure for preparation and submission of Project Progress Report .34
+5.1 Procedure for preparation and submission of Project Progress Report 35

 5.2.
-Content of the Project Progress Reports
+Content of the Project Progress Reports 36

-5.3 Assessment of the PPR
+5.3 Assessment of the Project Progress Report

-6. Financial management of the project 40
+6. Financial management of the project 41

-6.1 Organization of Bank Account and Bank Statement
+6.1 Organization of Bank Account and Bank Statement 42

-6.2 Validation of expenditure by first level controllers .41
+6.2 Validation of expenditure by first level controllers 43

-6.3 Submission of Request for payment
+6.3 Submission of Request for payment 46

-6.4 Reimbursement of Funds to the Lead Partners
+6.4 Reimbursement of Funds to the Lead Partners 50

-6.5 Timeframe of reimbursement of Funds to LP
+6.5 Timeframe of reimbursement of Funds to Lead Partners

-6.6 Eligibility rules of the Programme
+6.6 Eligibility rules of the Programme 51

-6.7 Eligibility of expenditure
+6.7 Eligibility of expenditure 51

-6.8 Exchange rates (EU and local)
+6.8 Exchange rates (EU and local) 54

-6.9 Audit trail and accounting system of the partners .52
+6.9 Audit trail and accounting system of the partners 54

-6.10 Financial and accounting documentation of the project .54
+6.10 Financial and accounting documentation of the project 56

-7. Information and Publicity 62
+7. Information and Publicity

-7.1 Information and publicity requirements for the activities
+7.1 Information and publicity requirements for the activities 65

-7.2 Implementation of information and publicity activities
+7.2 Implementation of information and publicity activities 68

-8. Modification of Subsidy contract 66
+8. Modification of Subsidy contract 69

 8.1.
-Modifications concerning the partnership
+Modifications concerning the partnership 70

 8.2 Modifications concerning the project's content

 8.3.
-Budget changes
+Budget changes 73

 8.4.
 Extension of implementation period

 8.5.
 Administrative changes

-9. Monitoring and audit of the project
+9. Monitoring and audit of the project /8

-9.1 Monitoring of the projects
+9.1 Monitoring of the projects. /8

 9.2.
-Audit of the project .78
+Audit of the project.

-10. Project closure 78
+10. Project closure

-10.1 Project closure .78
+10.1 Project closure

 10.2 Retention of project documents

-10.3 Sustainability of the project
+10.3 Sustainability of the project 82

 10.4 Ownership of project results

-11. Amendments of the Project Implementation Manual 80
+11. Amendments of the Project Implementation Manual

-Annexes 81
+Annexes 83